 6. Experience history.
 In addition to world-class art museums, you can also take a bite out of history with visits to the Minnesota History Center in St. Paul, and Mill City Museum, American Swedish Institute, and the Bell Museum of Natural History, all in Minneapolis.
 In Moorhead, see the renowned Hjemkomst Viking ship.
 Modeled after the Gokstad burial ship—unearthed in Norway in 1880 with a construction date circa 800 AD—the Hjemkomst was built in the 1970s by Moorhead native Bob Asp, sailed to Norway in 1982, and now is permanently on display in the Hjemkomst Center.

 7. Rock out.
 With popular artists like Prince, The Replacements, Trampled by Turtles, and Semisonic coming out of Minnesota, we've always been lauded as a great place to see live music.
-See who's playing at First Avenue, the Fine Line, the Dakota, the Turf Club or the Artists' Quarter.
+See who's playing at First Avenue, the Fine Line, the Dakota or the Turf Club.

 8. Sample hometown brews.
 We've been brewing beer in Minnesota for more than a century, yet we're continuing to make quite a name for ourselves when it comes to beer.
 Take tours of Schell's, Summit, Surly or Fulton breweries, plus spots like the Herkimer and Town Hall Brewery offer up their own concoctions—both food and beer—for patrons.
 In Duluth, don’t miss Fitger’s: the brewery has some of the best pints in the state, as well as the ultimate winter comfort food.